PaddlePaddle/Paddle/doc/design/dynamic_rnn_beamsearch.md

-# Design of Dynamic RNN with Beamsearch
+# Design of Dynamic RNN with Beam search
-With a `while-loop` and an array of states, one can implement a RNN model in Python easily, while how to build a RNN using Paddle operators in the similar intuitive way is a question.
+With a `while-loop` and an array of states, one can implement an RNN model in Python easily, while how to build an RNN using Paddle operators in the similar intuitive way is a question.

-One of the mature DL platforms, TensorFlow, offers a mass of operators for mathematical and conditional operations, in that way, TF users can simulate the Python-way and uses some dynamic RNN, encoder or decoder to build a RNN model represented as a graph and the model supports large-scale computation.
+One of the mature DL platforms, TensorFlow, offers a mass of operators for mathematical and conditional operations, in that way, TF users can simulate the Python-way and uses some dynamic RNN, encoder or decoder to build an RNN model represented as a graph and the model supports large-scale computation.

 That is a good way to follow, by turning a complex algorithm into the combination of several highly-reusable operators, make our framework more flexible.